joeblynch/webgl2-game-of-life/README.md

 happen, and continuing the game is no longer interesting.
 Once it's detected that every cell is either dead or an oscillator, the game is ended, and a new one begins.

+Currently only oscillators with periods of 1, 2, 3, 4, and 15 are counted for end of the universe detection.
+Other oscillator periods are allowed to continue running, for their rarity.

 ## History
 ```
 2018/12 - 2019/01: original implementation in JS